 - Only import via air – Look for a supplier that only imports formula via air freight (and not shipping across the ocean).
 This ensures the formula arrives faster and is not subject to potentially high heat/humidity levels on a cross-Atlantic ship.

-- Local Inventory – Look for a supplier that stores formula in the US – so it is shipped to you from somewhere in the US (not directly from overseas).
+- Local Inventory – Look for a supplier that stores formula in a temperature controlled US warehouse – so it is shipped to you from somewhere in the US (not directly from overseas).
 This way, you don’t end up with an unanticipated 3-week shipping time.
 Also local inventory will be kept updated, so if something is out of stock, you will know right away and not learn about a backorder 2 weeks after placing your order.

 - Variety of options – Look for a supplier that specifically states which country HiPP they are selling so you don’t end up with formulas manufactured in different countries.